Gonen Segev

 Gonen Segev (גונן שגב; born 6 January 1956) is a former Minister of Energy & Infrastructure of Israel, member of Knesset, and pediatrician.
 In 2005 he was convicted of forgery, credit card fraud and attempting to smuggle drugs.
 In 2019 he was convicted of spying for Iran and was sentenced to 11 years in prison.

 Early life

-Segev was born and raised in Kiryat Motzkin.
+Segev was born and raised in Kiryat Motzkin and studied at ORT Kiryat Motzkin high school.
 He began his mandatory military service in the Israel Defense Forces by attending the Israeli Air Force pilot course, but dropped out and moved to the Alpinist Unit, where he made it to the rank of captain.
 He studied medicine at Ben-Gurion University of the Negev and graduated with an M.D.
 He worked as a private doctor and as a farmer in Tel Adashim.

 Political career

 In the early 1990s, Segev was active in the Tzomet party founded by Rafael Eitan.
 In 1992 he was elected to the 13th Knesset, after Tzomet had won eight seats.
 At age 35, he was one of the youngest people elected to the Knesset.
 As the Labor Party was the largest party in these elections it formed the government and the right-wing Tzomet party remained in the opposition.
 Segev served as an opposition MK and a member of the Knesset's Finance Committee.

 On 7 February 1994 Tzomet MKs Segev, Esther Salmovitz, and Alex Goldfarb split from their party to form the Yiud faction.
 On 9 January 1995 Segev became Minister of Energy and Infrastructure after Yiud joined Yitzhak Rabin's government.
 Segev held the same minister post again from 22 November 1995 to 18 June 1996 in the government that Shimon Peres formed shortly after Yitzhak Rabin was assassinated.
 His vote was vital in passing the Oslo Accords in the Knesset.